ABJ4403/Payback2_CHEATus/script_collections/README.md

 	One thing to point put though, AlphaGG put the string decryption thing on the top

 	Thanks again to [tehtmi](https://sourceforge.net/u/tehtmi) for the patched unluac.

+- `PB2_AlphaGGHackerYT_pb2mod1.lua` (`『Alpha_ENC』Payback 2 Mod.lua` from [`MediaFire`](https://www.mediafire.com/file/py0v2idvgo35qi3/%25E3%2580%258EAlpha_ENC%25E3%2580%258FPayback_2_Mod.lua/file)), by "Alpha GG Hacker YT".

+	`Difficulty: 20` `🛡️ Obfuscation (level:17)` `🔒️ String Encryption (difficulty:29)` `💾️ Assembly Compiled binary` `📈️ Function argument overflow` `❌️ Anti-all-decompiler` `🤬️ R*c*st level:2` `❌️ Anti-unluac` `❌️ Anti-LuaASM` `❌️ Different file encoding` `❌️ Impossible to decompile` `❌️ Impossible to log what the script calls gameguardian api` `🦠 GameGuardian Log Pollution` `🦠⚠️ Too much that this is considered malware (UNTRUSTED, NOT SAFE !!!)`

+	WAY RIDICILOUS AND WAY WAY TOO MUCH IMPOSSIBLE!!!!! if you decompile this lua script with unluac or any other decompiler, it gives you almost nothing.

+	I will dare you a challenge to ever, ever decrypt this stupid thing.
+This one i will give someone a VERY HUGE credit if they can LITERALLY DECRYPT this file (YES LITERALLY DECRYPTING, NOT EVEN DECOMPILING ANYMORE !!)
+	No i wont decrypt this, so do tehtmi?

 # Warning:
 **Use the assembled/obfuscated/encrypted script AT YOUR OWN RISK!!!
 I don't ever know if there is a MALWARE IN THESE SCRIPT or not.**